Healthcare Science (Cardiac Physiology) BSc

 Additional cost information

 Travel and accommodation costs you incur in attending your clinical placements must be paid for by the student.
-Contributions to these costs is considered on an annual basis for Health Education England.
+Contributions to these costs is considered on an annual basis by NHS England.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.